Appleby (law firm): Paradise Papers

 On 24 October 2017, the firm confirmed that it was subject to a "data security incident" the previous year.
-Appleby is identified as the source of a 2017 leak of documents known as the Paradise Papers.
+Appleby is identified as the source of a 2017 theft of documents known as the Paradise Papers.
 In December 2017, the firm announced that it intended to sue the BBC and The Guardian newspaper over its reporting of the case.
 The Paradise Papers revealed that Appleby provided active client services to Mukhtar Ablyazov, who at the time was charged in multiple jurisdictions for fraud and embezzlement of up to $10 billion from the bank he chaired.

 Rankings and recognition

 Appleby was ranked in Band 1 global-wide offshore in a 2015 client's guide to the legal profession.
 They have won multiple awards for its practice of offshore law.